How To Get the Best Financing for Your New Vehicle

 Regardless of the lender you end up choosing, your credit score will impact the interest rate you are offered.
 So, it's important to get a copy of your credit report to know where you stand when applying for car loans.

-You can request a free copy of your credit report annually from each of the bureaus at the website AnnualCreditReport.com.
-Additionally, you can purchase your credit score directly from the credit bureaus or from other financial services providers, like banks and credit card companies.
+You can request a free copy of your credit report annually from each of the bureaus at AnnualCreditReport.com.
+Additionally, you can purchase your credit score directly from the credit bureaus or from other financial services providers.

 Some websites and apps also offer free credit score estimations based on information from your credit report.
 However, these scores may not be as accurate as the scores obtained directly from the three credit bureaus.

 Before you step foot in the dealership, research the make, model, and options you want on your car.
-You should also compare prices from multiple dealerships and research the fair market value by using sources like Edmunds, Kelly Blue Book, and the National Automobile Dealers Association (NADA).
+You should compare prices at different dealers to make sure the price is fair and in your budget.
+You can do extra price research by checking the fair market value on sources like Edmunds and Kelly Blue Book.
 This will give you an idea of the average price for a similar make, model, and year.

-If you are going to go with dealership financing, negotiate the price of the vehicle separately from the loan terms and interest rate.
-By splitting the transaction into two, you will have more leverage to negotiate each aspect of the deal and maximize your savings.
+If you go with a dealers financing, try to negotiate the car's price separately from the loan terms and interest rates.
+Splitting the two transactions can help you have more leverage to negotiate and maximize savings.
 After all, getting a better price on your new car means you will need to borrow less and can make smaller monthly loan payments.

 4. Consider a Shorter Loan Term

-A shorter-term car loan can have several benefits.
-First, you will pay less interest over the life of the loan.
+A shorter-term car loan can have several benefits: First, you will pay less interest over the life of the loan.
 Secondly, you will pay off the car loan faster, which means you will own the car outright sooner.
-Lastly, you will have a lower monthly payment as compared to a longer-term loan, making it easier to budget for car expenses.
+Lastly, you will have a lower monthly payment as compared to a longer-term loan.
+This will make it easier to budget for car expenses.

 However, keep in mind that car loans with shorter terms may also come with higher monthly payments.
-If you like the idea of a car loan with shorter terms but can't afford a high monthly payment, ask the lender if there are prepayment penalties.
-If you don't have prepayment penalties, you can put any extra money you have into your monthly payments and pay off your car loan sooner.
+If you like the idea of a car loan with shorter terms but can't afford a high monthly payment, ask about prepayment penalties.
+If there are no prepayment penalties, you can put extra money towards your monthly payments and pay off your car loan sooner.

 5. Qualify for Low-Interest Rates